• Skip to primary navigation

 Why You'll Love This Gluten Free Sweet Potato Casserole

-You only need a handful of ingredients!
+It's so easy to make and you only need a handful of ingredients!

 It's gluten free and can easily be made dairy free as well.

-It is bursting with fall cozy flavors.
+This dish is bursting with cozy fall flavors.

 This casserole is the perfect Thanksgiving side dish!